spawnmarvel/linux-and-azure/azure-extra-linux-vm/influxdb-telegraf/README.md

 https://docs.influxdata.com/influxdb/v2/install/?t=Linux#install-influxdb-as-a-service-with-systemd

-This seems to have changed
+This seems to have changed on the install page, now it uses checksum and compare

 ```bash
 # check what we have
 dpkg --print-architecture